 Because of this it’s important to check your document and be sure of what kind of options you have before you take any actions with them.
 Checking in with a professional who can help you choose the right strategy might be a prudent move, as well.

 A simple and clean way to pay the exercise cost is to pay with cash.
 With a cash exercise, you must deliver the cash required to pay the exercise cost when you exercise your options.

-Doing a cash exercise may be a good strategy if you’re bullish on the future stock price of your company stock, and if you want to maximize the amount of shares you own.
+Doing a cash exercise may be a good strategy if you’re bullish on the future stock price of your company stock and if you want to maximize the number of shares you own.

 If we assume that you exercise Grant 1 above, you will pay $50,000 to exercise the employee stock option.
 This $50,000 needs to come from assets you own already (like cash in a bank account).